ansible/ansible/docsite/rst/developing_modules.rst

 Deprecating and making module aliases
 ``````````````````````````````````````

-Starting in 1.8 you can deprecate modules by renaming them with a preceding _, i.e. old_cloud.py to
+Starting in 1.8, you can deprecate modules by renaming them with a preceding _, i.e. old_cloud.py to
-_old_cloud.py, This will keep the module available but hide it from the primary docs and listing.
+_old_cloud.py.
+This keeps the module available, but hides it from the primary docs and listing.

 You can also rename modules and keep an alias to the old name by using a symlink that starts with _.
 This example allows the stat module to be called with fileinfo, making the following examples equivalent::